lncm/pi-factory/README.md

 | File name                   | Description
 |:---------------------------:|-------------
-| `bt&#8209;reconnect.sh`     | [TODO] Runs periodically from cron and ensures that Bluetooth internet connection is still available and working
+| `bt-reconnect.sh`     | [TODO] Runs periodically from cron and ensures that Bluetooth internet connection is still available and working
-| `pi&#8209;setup.service`    | This is a systemd service that will spawn `pi-setup.sh` upon first boot
+| `pi-setup.service`    | This is a systemd service that will spawn `pi-setup.sh` upon first boot
-| `pi&#8209;setup.sh`         | This script runs as user `pi` and sets-up most of the necessary things.
+| `pi-setup.sh`         | This script runs as user `pi` and sets-up most of the necessary things.
 It will run for long hours, and during its run it records its work into `/home/pi/setup.log`
-| `pi&#8209;shutdown.service` | This systemd service ensures that `pi-setup.service` & `pi-shutdown.service` run only once, and that RBP is powered off upon successful completion
+| `pi-shutdown.service` | This systemd service ensures that `pi-setup.service` & `pi-shutdown.service` run only once, and that RBP is powered off upon successful completion
-| `run&#8209;once.sh`         | This is a barebones setup script that only creates the very minimal required environment, and reboots your Pi into `pi-setup.sh`.
+| `run-once.sh`         | This is a barebones setup script that only creates the very minimal required environment, and reboots your Pi into `pi-setup.sh`.
 During its run it records its work into `/root/pre-setup.log`

 ## [Very Optional] Run_2